SchulzLab/TEPIC/README.md

 # TEPIC (version 2.1)
 -------
-Annotation of genomic regions using Transcription factor (TF) binding sites and epigenetic data.
-Learning of key regulatory TFs in  individual cell types or learning of discriminatory TFs that show a difference in regulation between two cell types.
+TEPIC offers workflows for the prediction and analysis of Transcription Factor (TF) binding sites including:
+* TF affinity computation in user provided regions
+* Computation of continuous and discrete TF-gene scores
+* Linear regression analysis to infer potential key regulators
+* Logistic regression analysis to suggest regulators related to gene expression differences between samples

 ## News
 21.05.2018: A new collection of TF motifs is included.
 They are available in the folder [PWMs/2.1](PWMs/2.1).